-This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 for the financial year ending 28 February 2021 and sets out the steps taken by FD Technologies Plc (the “Company”) to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
+This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 for the financial year ending 28 February 2022 and sets out the steps taken by FD Technologies Plc to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.

 FD Technologies Plc is committed to conducting its business in compliance with legislation in order to combat slavery and human trafficking.
 We are committed to further improving and developing our practices over the coming years.

-FD Technologies Plc is a public limited company registered in Northern Ireland under company number NI030731 and is the parent company of the FD Technologies Plc group of companies (the “Group”).
-We operate in Europe, North America, Asia and Australia with a global workforce of 2,500 employees presently.
-Our annual turnover for the year ended 28th February 2021 year end was £237.9m.
+FD Technologies Plc is a public limited company registered in Northern Ireland under company number NI030731 and is the parent company of the First Derivatives group of companies (the “Group”).
+We operate in Europe, North America, Asia and Australia with a global workforce of 3,000 employees presently.
+Our annual turnover for the year ended 28th February 2022 year end was £263.5m.

 We are a leading provider of software products and consulting services to some of the world’s largest finance, technology and energy institutions.
 Our portfolio of software is also used in a range of industries including capital markets, digital marketing, pharma and utilities.